Overstating Attitudes, Ignoring Networks: LLM Biases in Simulating Misinformation Susceptibility: Discussion

 Our exploratory analyses of model reasoning and training data provide suggestive evidence regarding patterns that co-occur with the observed distortions.
 LLMs more frequently reference attitudinal and behavioral variables when generating reasoning traces for susceptibility judgments, with political leaning and trust in science referenced most frequently across domains.
 By comparison, network-related attributes are referenced relatively infrequently in these reasoning traces.
 Taken descriptively, this pattern indicates that LLM-generated responses are more often accompanied by references to salient individual-level predictors that are prominent in prior misinformation research \cite{nan2022people}.

-Complementing this observation, our analysis of open-source pre- and post-training corpus shows that several of these same attitudinal and behavioral variables frequently co-occur with misinformation-related concepts in the retrieved text spans.
+Complementing this observation, our analysis of an open-source training corpus shows that several of these same attitudinal and behavioral variables frequently co-occur with misinformation-related concepts in the retrieved text spans.
 While these analyses do not establish a causal link, the convergence between reasoning traces and training data resonates with concerns about LLMs’ reliance on statistical stereotypes overrepresented in their training data \cite{kotek2023gender, anthis2025llm}.
-More broadly, these findings align with ongoing discussions about fairness, representation, and the potential reproduction of societal stereotypes in generative AI systems \cite{ferrara2024fairness}.
+More broadly, these findings align with ongoing discussions about fairness, representation, and the potential for generative AI systems to reproduce societal stereotypes \cite{ferrara2024fairness}.

 Taken together, our study suggests that LLM-based survey simulations do not simply differ from human responses due to random variation.
 Instead, they exhibit patterned deviations that are consistent with differences observed in both reasoning traces and training data associations.
 In particular, LLM outputs tend to be more strongly associated with features that are well documented and frequently discussed in existing literature, while placing comparatively less emphasis on relational and contextual factors that are less explicitly represented in a text-based corpus.
 This imbalance is consistent with prior observations that deep neural network models may rely more heavily on readily available or salient cues \cite{geirhos2020shortcut}.